Albiv-web/Alb.DecoLimitLifter/README.md

 ## Contributing

-Issues and PRs are welcome.
+Issues, bugs and PRs are welcome.
 Please include:

 * Game build number and steps to reproduce.
 * A minimal blueprint (or counts) that triggers the problem.